opiopan/rcstick-f/README.md

 These products are designed for a specific protocol.
 So comatibility is lower than the PPM signal based solution.
 However, users can enjoy highly convenience due to wireless connection.<br>
 In addition, that is more responsive and higher precision than the PPM signale based solution since there is no unnecessary data conversion such as ADC data to PPM.

-The reason why I determined to start this project is that I could'nt find a such kind of wireless device supported Futaba RC protocol.<br>
+The reason why I determined to start this project is that I could'nt find a such kind of wireless device supported Futaba RC protocol.
+(As of the begging of 2019)<br>

 <p align="center">
 <img alt="demo" src="https://raw.githubusercontent.com/wiki/opiopan/rcstick-f/images/demo.gif">